nens/threedi-docs/source/a_releasenotes.rst

 - Correction for friction computation in rectangle cross-section
 - Fix for flow summary concerning boundary inflow and outflow in case boundary starts dry.

+Fixed the following issues in computational core v1 (May 27 2020):

+- More efficient memory allocation for advection administration.
+Issue for large models and high indices

 Release 3Di - 2019-11 Meuse Release
 ###################################